 In any case, chances are that if you have followed #1 to #9 above, you will never have to worry about #10.

 Books have the amazing ability to transport you to different times and places and make you live a thousand lives in a lifetime.
-Nurturing good reading habits in children is your way to passing that superpower onto them and giving them a best friend for life.
+Nurturing good reading habits in children is your way of passing that superpower onto them and giving them a best friend for life.
 So, do try these tips out and soon you will have created the next generation of lifelong readers and learners.

 Revisit the key points of the post here

 Now it’s your turn – Tell me, what are the different ways you nurture and nourish good reading habits in your children?
-Don’t forget share in the comments section below.

 |Disclaimer: FertileBrains earns it's running costs through advertisements, affiliate links (rare) and sponsored third party content hosted here from time to time.
 Responsibility for the quality of such content rests with the sponsors/owners of that content and FertileBrains is not responsible for any errors or omissions in them.
 Again, any hyperlink from FertileBrains to another website does not automatically imply endorsement, support, or sponsorship of that website nor of the information and/or products provided.
 Such hyperlinks are included for additional reference/convenience only.|